 There are so many ways you can help a child with a brain or spinal cord tumor.
 You can volunteer at a local nonprofit, participate in fundraising events, or donate to Making Headway.
 But there is another thing you can do that you might not have thought of: advocate for important state and federal legislation that increases investments in research, directly helps families, or helps create a platform for future medical discoveries.
 Here are some examples:

 THE CREDIT FOR CARING ACT (H.R.
-3321 / S. 1670) would provide family caregivers with financial relief, and help offset some of the expenses they incur when taking care of a sick child or other family member.
+2036 / S. 925) would provide family caregivers with financial relief, and help offset some of the expenses they incur when taking care of a sick child or other family member.
 Caregivers play a critical role in helping brain tumor patients navigate their health care journey, but often incur significant financial costs as a result.
 Family caregivers spend, on average, nearly 20% of their total income on caregiving activities.
 For families whose child is diagnosed with a brain tumor the costs are even more extreme, given that one parent usually has to quit their job to manage their child’s constant doctor and hospital visits, as well as being a fulltime caregiver.
 Through this legislation, families would receive a credit of up of to $5,000 to help cover all these costs.
-Click here to do support this legislation.

 THE GABRIELLA MILLER KIDS FIRST RESEARCH ACT 2.0 (H.R.
-623 / S.1523) redirects penalties collected from lawbreaking pharmaceutical, cosmetic, supplement, and medical device companies to pediatric and childhood cancer research.
+3391 / S.1523) redirects penalties collected from lawbreaking pharmaceutical, cosmetic, supplement, and medical device companies to pediatric and childhood cancer research.
 The Kids First program supports critical research into pediatric cancer and structural birth defects, and has focused on building a pediatric data resource combining genetic sequencing data with clinical data from multiple pediatric cohorts.
-Click here to join us to support this critical research act.
+UPDATE: Passed into law on January 4, 2025.

 To learn more about this legislation, or to become a Making Headway advocation, please contact Dan Lipka at 914-238-8384 or dan@makingheadway.org.